Common Misconceptions About Estimated Tax

 Estimated tax is a quarterly payment made to the government by individuals who have income that is not subject to withholding, such as self-employment income or investment income.
 Misconceptions about estimated tax are common because the rules and regulations surrounding it can be complex and confusing.
 Many people are unsure about who needs to make estimated tax payments, how to calculate the amount, and what the consequences are for not paying.
 Additionally, the fact that estimated tax is a self-reporting system, where individuals are responsible for calculating and paying their own taxes, can lead to mistakes and misconceptions.
 As a result, it is essential to understand the facts about estimated tax to avoid penalties and ensure compliance with tax laws.

-Reality: Estimated tax payments should be based on the current year's income, not last year's tax return.
+• Myth: I can calculate my estimated tax payments based on last year's tax return.

 To avoid mistakes and misconceptions about estimated tax, it is essential to understand the rules and regulations surrounding it.
 Here are some simple tips to keep in mind: